Frequently Asked Questions

 When calculating the payment due date, "day" means a calendar day including weekends and federal holidays.

-When the payment due date, including a discount due date, falls on a weekend or federal holiday, the payment is due on the following business day.
+When the payment due date, (including discounts) , falls on a weekend or federal holiday, the payment is due on the following business day.

 An invoice is deemed "received" and the appropriate payment period starts on the latter of these two dates: